Ascending and Descending: Background and influences

+Architectural influences

+The architecture is influenced by terraced building structures and stone construction techniques characteristic of Amalfi Coast towns, particularly Atrani where Escher spent considerable time during his 1931 and 1934 visits.

+Escher documented the Mediterranean architectural influences in this work, stating: "When it comes to architecture, in my prints I have been strongly influenced by southern Italian buildings, where Norman, Romanesque, Saracen and Moorish influences can often be distinguished."
+He described a preference for "bread roll domes, flat, whitewashed roofs, and plastered walls" and stated that "almost all these elements I saw on the Amalfi coast."

+Interpretation

 The structure is embedded in human activity.
 By showing an unaccountable ritual of what Escher calls an 'unknown' sect, Escher has added an air of mystery to the people who ascend and descend the stairs.
 Therefore, the stairs themselves tend to become incorporated into that mysterious appearance.

 There are 'free' people and Escher said of these: 'recalcitrant individuals refuse, for the time being, to take part in the exercise of treading the stairs.
 They have no use for it at all, but no doubt, sooner or later they will be brought to see the error of their non-conformity.'

 Escher suggests that not only the labours, but the very lives of these monk-like people are carried out in an inescapable, coercive and bizarre environment.
-Another possible source for the people's looks is the Dutch idiom monnikenwerk ("a monk's job"), which refers to a long and repetitive working activity with absolutely no practical purposes or results, and, by extension, to something completely useless.
+Another possible source for the look of the people is the Dutch idiom monnikenwerk ("a monk's job"), which refers to a long and repetitive working activity with absolutely no practical purposes or results, and, by extension, to something completely useless.